-20. Number and Names of Board Committees
+19. Number and Names of Board Committees

-The Company shall have three standing committees: Audit, Compensation, and Nominating/Corporate Governance.
+The Company shall have at least three standing committees, including, but not limited to: Audit Committee, Compensation Committee, and Nominating/Corporate Governance Committee.
 The duties of these committees shall be set forth in their charters or in a resolution of the Board or the Bylaws of the Company.
 The Board may consider or form a new committee or disband a current committee depending on circumstances and good business practices.

-21. Independence of Board Committees
+20. Independence of Board Committees

 All standing Board committees shall be chaired by independent directors.
 The Audit Committee, Nominating/Corporate Governance Committee, and Compensation Committee shall be composed entirely of independent directors.
 In addition, the Audit Committee shall be composed of independent directors that possess such accounting and financial expertise as the principal stock exchange or quotation service on which the Company's shares are listed or quoted shall require.
+Other standing Board committees may include non-independent directors.